Hopefully, you’ve watched the brief video above. Workflow was acquired by Apple and is now called Siri Shortcuts and is Free on the App Store.

 Ellie is my car, nicknamed after the first two letters of the registration plate.
-I’ve owned her for just over 9 years and like most cars this age, you have to stay on top of maintenance to avoid nasty shocks.
-In April, I took her in for a service and the summary of the visit was that mileage was having an impact on wear and a tear and performance had dropped.
-A couple of the key things they said to watch out for was fuel consumption and mileage and essentially checking certain parts and items on the car on a schedule set by mileage rather than time and so I set out to track mileage and fuel consumption manually.
+I’ve owned her for just over nine years, and like most cars this age, you have to stay on top of maintenance to avoid nasty shocks.
+In April, I took the car in for a service, and the visit summarised that mileage was having an impact on wear and a tear and performance had dropped.
+A couple of the key things they said to watch out for was fuel consumption and mileage and essentially checking certain parts and items on the car on a schedule set by mileage rather than time, and so I set out to track mileage and fuel consumption manually.

-After a lot of frustration I downloaded a an expense tracker that allowed me to track fuel and I essentially used this app (targeted more at the accounting and expenses world) to log this one thing but even then I missed vital information.
+After a lot of frustration, I downloaded an expense tracker that allowed me to track fuel.
+I essentially used this app (targeted more at the accounting and expenses world) to log this one thing, but even then I missed vital information.
 I needed a way to track this data at the fuel court, within 10 seconds using the intelligence of my phone and convenience to capture the date, grab some context and save it somewhere.
-Three months back, within a week of each other Tableau and Workflow introduced the ability to connect to and post to Google sheets respectively.
-I use Workflow extensively for plugging all the gaps in iOS or my social media sharing and also used it to script my way out of annoying limitations of the platform.
-I won’t go into workflow now but this post here is a pretty solid (there’s way more here if you blast through that) and the images below give an indication of what workflows I’ve built within it and how the fuel tracker I built in it looks like in development.
-If you’ve used Alteryx, you’ll get workflow straight away.
-So this short clip below is what my fuel logging now looks like and of course, if you’ve used Tableau you’ll know that analysis is super easy.
+Three months back, within a week of each other Tableau and Workflow introduced the ability to connect to and post to Google sheets, respectively.
+I use Workflow extensively for plugging all the gaps in iOS or my social media sharing and also used it for scripting my way out of annoying limitations of the platform.
+I won’t go into Workflow now but this post here is a pretty solid (there’s way more here if you blast through that) and the images below give an indication of what workflows I’ve built within it and how the fuel tracker I made in it looks like in development.
+If you’ve used Alteryx, you’ll get Workflow straight away.
+So this short clip below is what my fuel logging now looks like, and of course, if you’ve used Tableau, you’ll know that analysis is super easy.

 … and then analysis in Tableau.